 PUBLIC INTEREST SCHOLARS PROGRAM

 Villanova Law encourages students to pursue careers in public interest law.
 To facilitate such careers, Villanova Law created the Public Interest Scholars Program ("PISP").
-Each year, a select group of students are offered a full-tuition scholarship based on past academic achievement, leadership, public interest work, and commitment to contribute to public interest endeavors at Villanova Law and as future public interest practitioners.
+Each year, a select group of students are offered scholarships based on past academic achievement, leadership, public interest work, and commitment to contribute to public interest endeavors at Villanova Law and as future public interest practitioners.
 Public Interest Scholars are chosen as leaders of a dynamic community of committed public servants at Villanova Law.

-Beyond the financial freedom offered by PISP, PISP Scholars will be assigned a professor/advisor with a public interest background and/or strong ties to the public interest community.
+Beyond the financial freedom offered by PISP, scholars will be assigned a professor/advisor with a public interest background and/or strong ties to the public interest community.
 Scholars will also receive a public interest mentor outside of Villanova Law in practice areas of interest to the Scholars, as well as specialized public interest career counseling from the Office of Career Strategy.
 In addition, scholars will receive: priority registration for their choice of Villanova Law’s six legal clinics; assistance from Villanova Law’s Public Interest Committee as they seek a strategic and meaningful 1L externship; access to leadership development coaching and training; and active engagement in the annual Public Interest Selection Event.

 PISP Scholars are required to perform a total of 200 hours of approved pro bono legal service during their three years of law school and are also required to participate in one clinical course of their choice, plus a second semester in either the Advanced Advocacy Clinic or a non-judicial externship for credit.
 PISP Scholars are expected to satisfy the law school's research paper writing requirement by writing on a public interest topic, to plan (with all PISP Scholars) events at the law school to promote awareness of public interest work, and to work in a legal capacity for a public interest organization for both of their summers at Villanova Law.
 Upon graduation, PISP Scholars are expected, but not required, to engage in at least three years of public interest legal employment within their first five years of post-law school employment.